Best Health Insurance for Pregnant Women

 A hospital indemnity plan pays you a fixed amount of money during a hospital stay.
 Usually the amount is a daily limit, like $100 or $500 per day.
 These plans have monthly rates, just like other health insurance policies.

 You could use the funds to pay for your deductible, copay and coinsurance fees.
-You could also use the money to pay for things that your health insurance doesn't cover at all, like groceries, food delivery, or hiring help around the house while you heal.
+You could also use the money to pay for things that your health insurance doesn't cover at all, like groceries, food delivery or hiring help around the house while you heal.
 A hospital indemnity plan can help you lower your out-of-pocket costs, but it's not a replacement for a traditional health insurance plan.

 How to choose maternity health insurance